The Ultimate Guide to

 In between your seaside adventures, enjoy high quality cuisine at the best of La Jolla Cove restaurants and cafes.

 The Brockton Villa, originally one of La Jolla’s very first beach cottages, serves seasonal cuisine at breakfast, lunch and dinner throughout the year.
 It offers a variety of options, including healthy choices and vegetarian options.
 The most famous offering is the Coast Toast, which is no normal French Toast; it is an award-winning souffle-like dish with a hint of orange that is incredibly decadent.
-Over 300,000 sold!
+They’ve sold over 300,000!

 Crab.
 Lobster.
 Filet mignon.
 New York Steak.
 Savor such fantastic seafood and more with an ocean view at this highly acclaimed restaurant.
 And, of course, choose from a wide selection of wine and spirits to accompany your meal.